 The sclera is the white part of the eye, made of strong connective tissue that holds the shape of the eye and protects the sensitive inner parts of the eye from injury.

 The conjunctiva is a thin, clear, mucous membrane lining the sclera and the inner surfaces of the eye lids, helping to keep the eye healthy and free of infection.

 The lens is the second part of the focusing system of the eye.
 It is clear, located behind the iris/pupil and attached to the ciliary body which can cause the lens to change shape.
 This change in shape focuses light from distance or near objects.

 The lacrimal glands are located in the outer portion of the upper lids and produce the watery component of our tears.
 This keeps the eye comfortable and healthy.

 H. Ciliary Body

-The Aqueous Humor is the watery fluid in the front part of the eye ball which regulates the pressure in the eye.
+The Aqueous Humour is the watery fluid in the front part of the eye ball which regulates the pressure in the eye.

 The vitreous is a jelly like substance that fills the cavity behind the lens and ciliary body helping to keep the components of the eye stable.

 The retina is the membrane lining the back of the inside of the eye.
 It contains the photoreceptors (rods and cones) that respond to light, as well as the many nerves that start processing the images we see and then send along the optic nerve to the brain.